Finance

 Bond Structure

-Banco Bolivariano, one of Ecuador's largest private banks, issued a $120 million biodiversity bond -- the largest biodiversity-linked debt instrument in Latin American history.
-The bond was structured with anchor investments from three major development finance institutions.
+Banco Bolivariano, one of Ecuador's largest private banks, has issued the country's first biodiversity bond — and the largest in Latin America — with a total size of up to $120 million and a five-year tenor.
+The instrument was structured with anchor participation from three multilateral development finance institutions.

 ParameterDetail